The Problem

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to stop these mood swings while I ____(wash this glass)).
+But I have to ignore anyway (if I want to get my true response/decision out there: stop these mood swings while I ____(wash this glass)).

 mechanically washing this glass.